Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Setup

-{\it Setup.}---We consider a strongly-coupled $SU(N)$ ${{\cal N} =4}$ supersymmetric Yang-Mills (SYM) theory with ${{\cal N} =2}$ hypermultiplet in the large-$N$ limit.
-We set the mass of the hypermultiplet to zero so that we have a chiral symmetry at the level of the Lagrangian: we consider a gapless system in the language of the microscopic model of the condensed matter physics.
+We consider a strongly-coupled $SU(N)$ ${{\cal N} =4}$ supersymmetric Yang-Mills (SYM) theory with ${{\cal N} =2}$ hypermultiplet in the large-$N$ limit.
+We set the mass of the hypermultiplet to zero so that we have a chiral symmetry at the level of the Lagrangian.
 The particles in the ${{\cal N} =2}$ hypermultiplet carry a global $U(1)$ charge which we call ``electric charge'' in this paper.
 When we apply an external electric field, they form a NESS with finite current density.
 The ${{\cal N} =4}$ SYM sector plays the role of a heat bath.
 We set the charge density of the system to zero: we have an equal number of positively charged particles and negatively charged particles.
 We also apply an external magnetic field perpendicular to the external electric field.
 In this paper, we study phase transitions where the chiral symmetry is spontaneously broken at finite current density in the presence of the electromagnetic field.

-The holographic dual of our system is the D3-D7 model\,\cite{Karch:2002sh} with an electric and magnetic field\,\cite{Karch:2007pd,Ammon:2009jt}.
-The backreaction of the D7-brane on the D3-brane geometry is ignored since we are taking the large-$N$ limit.
-Then the background geometry in the gravity side is given by the five-dimensional AdS-Schwarzschild black-hole and $S^{5}$:
+The holographic dual of our system is the D3-D7 model\,\cite{Karch:2002sh} with an electric and magnetic field\,\cite{Karch:2007pd,Ammon:2009jt} in the probe limit.
+The dual geometry is the five-dimensional AdS-Schwarzschild black-hole times $S^{5}$: